 Welcome!
-I recently joined the faculty at Centre College as a Visiting Assistant Professor in International Studies.
-In August 2019 I graduated with my PhD in Security Studies from theSchool of Politics, Security, and International Affairsat the University of Central Florida.
+I am Postdoctoral Fellow in the National Security Affairs (NSA) Department at the United States Naval War College where I teach courses on Foreign Policy Analysis as part of the National Security Decision Making and Theatre Security Decision Making core curriculum.
+Previously, I served as a Postdoctoral Researcher with the University of Central Florida (May-July 2021) and as a Visiting Assistant Professor in International Studies at Centre College (August 2019-July 2021) where I instructed courses in Comparative Politics, International Relations, Research Design, National and International Security, African Politics, and Global Health.
+In August 2019 I earned my Ph.D. in Security Studies from theSchool of Politics, Security, and International Affairsat the University of Central Florida.
 During the 2018-2019 academic year I was selected as a Minerva-Jennings Randolph Peace and Security Scholar at the United States Institute of Peace (USIP).

-Centre College Contact
+Centre College Contact (through 30 September 2021)

 Email: christopher [dot] faulkner [at] centre [dot] edu

 Email: faulknerc [at] knights [dot] ucf [dot] edu